top of page

 Umpire: Vin Simpson (Narrandera)

 Match report: Accompanied by about 150 supporters two Griffith football teams visited Narrandera by special train last Sunday in quest of the Stag Lager and Tooth challenge cups.
 While the teams failed in their mission, they were no means disgraced, and their showing in each match substantiated the claims by Mr. P. J. Slattery and other ardent supporters of the Aussie Rules code at Griffith that the Griffith team this year is a vastly improved combination than that of previous years.
 Each team contained a number of players of distinct promise, as well as former interstate men in Art.
 Campbell and R. Little.
 Mention at this stage may be made of the fine play of Shaw, Archie Lind, Frank Miller, Robinson and Pat Cummins.
-If the players retain their interest in the team it will not surprise to see Griffith at no distant date vying with Leeton, Narrandera, and other South-West teams for premiership honours.
+If the players retain their interest in the team, it will not surprise to see Griffith at no distant date vying with Leeton, Narrandera, and other South-West teams for premiership honours.
 The large crowd at the match on the Ferriertown ground contributed £12/5/0 for programmes.

 Harris Bros.
 Australian Rules Cup Final